own-neufeldm/clock-overlay/README.md

 to its default position, press the right mouse button.
 Press the middle mouse button to quit.

 Additionally, you can change the window's opacity by holding CTRL and scrolling the mouse wheel.
+Again, you can press the right mouse button, while holding CTRL this time, to reset the opacity.

 ## Attributions